RoboRescueUMA/roborescueuma.github.io/content/en/authors/JorgeRomero/_index.md

-﻿---
+---
 translationKey: JorgeRomero
 # Display name
-title: Jorge Romero SÃ¡nchez
+title: Jorge Romero Sánchez

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Departamento de ElectrÃ³nica
+role: Departamento de Electrónica

 # Organizational groups that you belong to (for People widget)